agsb/f2u/Notes.md

 *still not operational*

+*still lots of english errors, please correct me*

+**15/10/2021**

+start to review of EPROM, SRAM, FLASH uses, memory maps, and easy variables allocation;

+start to review of dual buffer, sram to flash, flash to sram, flush sizes and how to.

+note to self: HATE any word that ends with a comma (,) else comma (,).

+todo: CREATE, <BUILDS, DOES>,

 **14/10/2021**

-"Finally I understood that Charles Moore invents both BL and BLR instruction in late 1970's"
+"Finally I understood that Charles Moore invents both BL and BX instructions in late 1970's", or not really maybe.

-I found a bottleneck with >R and R> words, as those uses the return stack and also any compound word, that uses docolon and semmis.
-But the solution is unique and easy, just do no use any compound word between >R and R> .
+I found a possible bottleneck with >R and R> words, as those uses the return stack and also any compound word, that uses docolon and semmis.
+But the solution is unique and easy, just use balanced >R and R> inside the word.
+Any word. (thanks to poralexc for point it, reddit, r/forth, 2021/10)

 The most undervalued feature of Forth is the IP register.
-It performs exactly as modern instructions BL and BLR, keeping in a register the next address at queue, for routines that do not use any call inside.
+It performs exactly as modern instructions BL and BX, keeping in a register the next address at queue, for routines that do not use any call inside.

 Then all primitives words uses just IP as cursor for queue while all compound words uses return stack for queue.
+It saves stack depth.

 Minor changes done to internal interpreter also a new pair of registers reserved for preserve IP.

+using eprom as safe for keep variables between boots.

 refactoring the inner interpret to satisfy both call/return and branch/link styles.

-refactoring macros and memory reserved variables
+refactoring macros and memory reserved constants and variables.

+refactoring eprom use for load and save addresses for turnkey, seed, last, here, eram and erom

+words can be 1 to 16 chars lenght, almost over for normal english words http://norvig.com/mayzner.html

+todo: someday, must unify call "data or parameter or argument" stack in all texts.

 **25/05/2021**